Why switch broadband provider?

-Virgin Media is the biggest company to own and run its own cable network which is completely separate to Openreach.
+Virgin Media is the biggest company to own and run its own cable network.
+This is completely separate to Openreach.

 When you switch to or from Virgin Media you’ll need to contact both your new and old provider to arrange the switch.

-You’ll need to coordinate cutting your old broadband connection and the new one being installed so that there’s only a small gap in service.
+You’ll need to coordinate cutting your old broadband connection and installing the new one.
+This is so there’s only a small gap in service.

-Providers would also have to compensate customers if they’re left without a service for more than one working day.
+Providers also have to compensate customers if they’re left without a service for more than 1 working day.

-If you change your mind while a switch is being processed, you're free to cancel without any penalty within 14 days of the start of the new contract.
+You can change your mind while the switch is being processed.
+You can cancel without charge within 14 days of the start of the new contract.

 How long does it take to switch broadband providers?